brianknutson/post-install-config/README.md

 <h2>Configuration Steps</h2>

-Step 1 - First, we need to configure different roles.
+Step 1 - First, I needed to configure different roles.
 Roles are used to make different grouping permissions to give to certain people.
-To achieve this, go to the "Admin Panel" then "Agents" then "Roles".
-Next, click on "Add New Role".
-Name this new role as "Supreme Admin".
-Then go to "Permissions" and under "Tickets", "Task", and "Knowledgebase" check everything.
-Afterward, click "Add Role".
-The "Supreme Admin" role should show up in the "Roles" tab.
+To achieve this, I went to the "Admin Panel" then "Agents" then "Roles".
+Next, I clicked on "Add New Role".
+I named this new role as "Supreme Admin".
+Then I went to "Permissions" and under "Tickets", "Task", and "Knowledgebase" check everything.
+Afterward, I clicked "Add Role".
+The "Supreme Admin" role showed up in the "Roles" tab.
 <p>
 <img src="https://i.imgur.com/QFcxUw1.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>